TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 ## Overview

-This room is a really nice room to skillcheck some basic tools and procedures.
-To clear the room, we will answer simple questions about brute-forcing, hash cracking and privilege escalation.
+This room is a really nice room to do a skill check about some basic tools and procedures.
+To clear the room, we have to answer simple questions about brute-forcing, hash cracking and privileges escalation.

 If you can't answer a questions, feel free to go get the proper information and come back later.